-A Raise Ready Kids audio briefing is a 15-20 minute audio recording offered to parents within a Raise Ready Kids partner school community.
-Audio briefings are released monthly, and as with a podcast, you can listen on-demand at any time that’s convenient for you—in the car, on a walk or at home.
+A Raise Ready Kids audio briefing is a ~15 minute audio recording offered to parents within a Raise Ready Kids partner school community.
+Audio briefings are sent out monthly, and as with a podcast, you can listen on-demand at any time that’s convenient for you – in the car, on a walk, or at home.

 What additional information, beyond the audio briefings and discussions, does Raise Ready Kids offer?

-Parents receive one-page PDF “cheat sheets” that provide handy reminders about Raise Ready Kids Strategies and point to additional sources of information for parents who want to go deeper.
+Parents receive access to resources such as printable audio briefing summaries with reminders about Raise Ready Kids Strategies and additional sources of information for those who wish to go deeper.
 Perfect for your refrigerator!
-And, we’re always happy to point parents to further resources on topics of interest.
+We’re always happy to point parents to further resources on topics of interest.

-While we don’t provide customized parenting support or consulting services to individual families, our facilitated virtual discussion sessions (four times per year) and “Ask Me Anything” sessions (three times per year) provide many opportunities for parents to raise questions important to them.
-And, we’re always happy to point Raise Ready Kids parents to additional resources that may be helpful.
+While we don’t provide customized parenting support or consulting services to individual families, our monthly discussion sessions provide opportunities for parents to raise questions important to them.

-Raise Ready Kids is offered for any school providing programming in all or some grades between preschool (age 3) to Grade 3.
-Because Raise Ready Kids teaches parents foundational, universal parenting skills, the program is suited for all styles of curriculum and school cultures.
+Raise Ready Kids is offered for any school providing programming in all or some grades between preschool and Grade 3.
+Because Raise Ready Kids teaches foundational parenting mindsets and skills, the program is suited for all styles of curriculum and school cultures.

-Raise Ready Kids is a turn-key education program for parents of children in preschool (PK-3 and PK-4) through third grade, designed to help schools build strong collaborative relationships with parents.
+Raise Ready Kids is a turn-key education program for parents of children in preschool (ages 3 and 4) through third grade, designed to help schools build strong collaborative relationships with parents.
 It puts wind at the backs of teachers by engaging parents in the science of learning and teaching parenting skills that support learning in a holistic sense.

 Each month, we provide parents with evidence-based, grade-specific audio briefings and facilitate virtual parent discussion groups.
 Raise Ready Kids spans a wide range of topics from social and emotional learning and character development to academic learning and parent-school collaboration.

-Along the way, Raise Ready Kids shares program content with teachers and administrators.
-We also offer optional online professional development opportunities designed to help teachers engage parents with Raise Ready Kids content and partner more effectively with parents.
+Along the way, Raise Ready Kids shares program content with teachers, support team members, and administrators.
+We also offer optional professional development opportunities designed to help teachers engage parents with Raise Ready Kids content and partner more effectively with parents.

 We have a limited budget for parent engagement.
 Why should we spend it on Raise Ready Kids instead of other programs or speakers?

-No other parent education program combines proactive, comprehensive content, with community-building—without increasing the burden on teachers or administrators.
+No other parent education program systematically builds parents’ knowledge and skills across such a broad range of education-related issues.
 Parents love Raise Ready Kids because it provides valuable information in a steady stream of easily-digestible chunks, along with regular opportunities to learn from and support other parents.
 The skills and confidence that parents gain from Raise Ready Kids puts wind at the back of teachers, enabling them to go faster and further in their quest to help children develop in a holistic sense, and reducing friction that arises from ineffective parent-school interactions.

-The nature of Raise Ready Kids—with its broad, foundational themes—is intended to suit a wide variety of school cultures and programs.
-In addition, the discussion sessions provide ample opportunity for parents to raise questions that might be specific to them or the culture of a particular school.
-In addition, if there’s a topic that you feel is especially salient within your community, please reach out.
+The nature of Raise Ready Kids – with its broad, foundational themes – is intended to suit a wide variety of school cultures and programs.
+In addition, the monthly discussion sessions provide opportunity for parents to raise questions that might be specific to them or the culture of a particular school.
+Beyond this, you can choose to purchase custom virtual discussions, which we’ll tailor exclusively to your audience and schedule.
+If there’s a topic that you feel is especially salient within your community, please reach out.
 We’re happy to provide more insight into our content and learn about your priorities.